alexanderneville/docs/dsa/index.md

 # Data Structures & Algorithms

-An _algorithm_ is fundamentally a sequence of instructions for solving a problem.
+An _algorithm_ is a sequence of instructions for solving a problem.
 There is not a single specification nor one formal language for writing and interpreting algorithms, they are an abstract concept.
 The role of a _data structure_ is to manage how a program's information is stored and accessed. _Concrete_ data structures implement the _abstract data types_.
-For any program, the algorithms it implements and the mdanisation of its data are important components of the solution.
+For any program, the algorithms it implements and the organisation of its data are important components of the solution.

 - [Introduction](introduction.md)
 - [Lists](lists.md)